liqd/adhocracy3/docs/source/Code_Review_Process.rst

    (e.g. names or the name of the subsystem).

-   All documentation of the pull request must be contained in the commit log (short and long commit messages).
-Any documentation to the PR as a whole is appended to the commit log in an empty commit (``git commit --allow-empty``).
+   All documentation of the pull request must be contained in the commit log (see synchronous process).
 The commit log (or the last commit) may be contained in the email body.

-   ..
-REVIEW[tb]: This should also apply to the synchronous process

 2. *(assign pull request)* A reviewer sends a response to the PR on a3-dev with subject ``Re: [PR] ...`` and an optional message in the